 Bottom line.
 The output of the employer's accident investigation process should not end with merely identifying violations of employer safety rules.
 The end product should identify the root causes: the safety management system weaknesses.
 In the most effective employer accident investigations, the question of liability (fault, blame) should be addressed only if an honest post-investigation evaluation concludes that no safety management system weaknesses contributed to the accident.

 An effective accident investigation program will be guided by standard written procedures.
 It's important to make sure procedures are clearly stated and easy to follow in a step-by-step fashion.
-The effective program will the following:
+An effective program will include the following: